rklomp/sophos-utm-letsencrypt/README.md

 `vi ~/.getssl/yourdomain.com/getssl.cfg`

 Set ACL; The directory where to copy acme challenge file to.
 This should be the server that is serving the yourdomain.com webpages.
-Also create the folder on the server and test if http://yourdomain.com/.well-known/acme-challenge/ is reachable.
+Also create the folder on the server and test if http://yourdomain.com/.well-known/acme-challenge/ is reachable and if you can ssh from the UTM to the server.=, maybe you need to add a firewall allow rule.

 `ACL=('ssh:<user>@<server>:/var/www/.well-known/acme-challenge')`